Wing Chun Kung Fu created by Leung Bik, is classified as “Central Line” System.

 The Central Line is the area in front of a person that one must defend which comprises the six gates.

-When one faces the point of contact, the arms become equal length which allows a person to attack and defend simultaneously.
+Facing the point of contact, the arms equal length, which allows a person to attack and defend simultaneously.

 One from his center to the point of contact and one from his center to the opponents center.

 The Central line principles are unique to the Leung Bik / Yip Man Wing Chun System.